 Term Description credential The collective term for cards and tokens issued to a holder or a device . device A piece of equipment - a PC, server, router, cell phone or other hardware. form The information displayed during a stage.
-A form may consist of a single or multiple pages. group Groups provide the structures that contain the people in the database. job A queued task carried out by MyID. operator A person who uses MyID to issue and manage smart cards or tokens , but who is not responsible for configuration. printer A smart card printer - some printers also incorporate card readers. smart card A plastic card that can store information using a chip, a contactless chip, a magnetic stripe, or a combination. stage A step within a workflow. token Credentials using smart card technology in a different form that are used to hold identification details.
+A form may consist of a single of multiple pages. group Groups provide the structures that contain the people in the datab job A queued task carried out by MyID. operator A person who uses MyID to issue and manage smart cards or tokens , but who is not responsible for configuration. printer A smart card printer - some printers also incorporate card readers. smart card A plastic card that can store information using a chip, a contactless chip, magnetic stripe, or a combination. stage A step within a workflow. token Credentials using smart card technology in a different form that are used to hold identification details.
 For example, a USB token.
 A token may also refer to a one-time password software token.
-Trusted Platform Module (TPM) A secure cryptographic processor that may be installed in a variety of computing devices.
+Trusted Platform Module (TPM) atform computing devices.
 Located on a device .S Virtual Smart Card (VSC) Microsoft Virtual Smart Card.
 A container that can hold credentials such as certificates and cryptographic keys.
 Stored on a trusted platform module . workflow A sequence of web pages forming a task within MyID.